Arroz Colorido colorful Mexican rice on red plate with fresh thyme

 • Cooked lentils

-• Sauteed tempeh
+• Sauteed tofu or tempeh

 • Fresh chopped cilantro